-Trachyandra is a genus in the Asphodelaceae family, optionally included by APG II in the Xanthorrhoeaceae family.
+Trachyandra is a genus in the Asphodelaceae family.
 Species are native to southern and tropical east Africa and Madagascar.
 The majority of the species are from the Western Cape.
 They are tuberous or rhizomatous perennials, occasionally shrublets, with short lived white star shaped flowers with six petals and six stamens.
 Leaves are fleshy, sometimes hairy.

 Trachyandra falcata (L.f.)
 Kunth is a robust plant to 60 cm tall found in variable habitats, sandy to clay flats and slopes and karroid scrub from Namibia south to the Western Cape and the Western Karoo of South Africa.
 This species has 4 to 5 basal leaves that are broad, flat, curved and leathery and may or may not be hairy.
 The pale mauve to white flowers are marked with brown and are densely packed in a branched or sparsely branched cylindrical flower head.
 Photos taken in the Western Cape and Namaqualand by Mary Sue Ittner.